raspberrypi/raspiraw/README.md

 	-h, --height	: Set current mode height

-Sets the height value of current mode.
+Sets the height value of current mode, and sensor mode regs.

+	-tp, --top	: Set current mode top

+Sets top line in case --vinc setting jumps two or more lines.
+The tools *_B* modes make use of it to capture bottom half of fov.

 #### File output settings